Last updated on .

 Cebada Market

-Inside the market building are several stalls selling fruits and vegetables, fresh fish, meats, cheeses, and other delicious goods.
+Inside the building are several stalls selling fruits and vegetables, fresh fish, meats, cheeses, and other delicious goods.
 There’s a nice mural of Madrid on the second level behind the lifts.
+It was painted by Carlos Rincón in 1962.

 Cebada Market